Skip to content

 Add a header to begin generating the table of contents

-From the moment we can first walk and talk.
-We are motivated, controlled and rewarded using a combination of targets and incentives.
+From the moment we can first walk and talk, we are motivated, controlled, and rewarded using a combination of targets and incentives.
 Which parent hasn't used a sticker chart in a desperate attempt to get the kids to cooperate with them?

-What is a performance incentive?
+What is a Performance Incentive?

 • High team attrition